 How accurately did belligerents foresee the consequences of interaction with their enemies?
-How did interaction affect the nature of the war?
+Did reassessment reveal flawed assumptions of earlier assessments?
+Did reassessment reconsider the enemy's capabilities after the initial interaction?
 Did the existence of weapons of mass destruction influence that interaction?
 How did interaction alter initial strategies?
 Was one side able to make its adversary fight on its own preferred terms?
 How well did strategists and commanders adapt to what the enemy did?
 If the war became an attritional conflict, how successful were the belligerents in intensifying the effects of attrition upon their opponents?
 Was the side that began on the defensive able to make a successful transition to the offensive?

-In opening or contesting a new theater, did the belligerent do so to continue a preexisting strategy, to overcome a stalemate in the original theater, to implement a new strategy, to achieve a new policy objective, or to seize a new opportunity?
+In opening or contesting a new theater, did the belligerent do so to continue a preexisting strategy, to overcome a stalemate in the original theater, to implement a new strategy to achieve a new policy objective, or to seize a new opportunity?
 Did it involve fighting the enemy in a different location or fighting an entirely new enemy?
 Did it make strategic sense to open or contest the new theater?
 Did the environment in the new theater favor operational success?
-What role did maritime power play in opening or contesting the theater and supporting operations there?
 How did the new theater influence the larger war?
+Did it make strategic sense to close a theater?
 What role did maritime power play in opening the theater, supporting operations, and closing the theater?